5 great healthy lunch ideas

 4. Bulk up on B12

-Vegan foods are naturally void of Vitamin B12 since this vitamin is made by micro-organisms (not by plants).
+Vegan foods are naturally void of Vitamin B12 since this vitamin is made by micro-organisms in animals (not by plants).
 Vitamin B12 deficiency is common, particularly among those on a plant-based diet - learn more about the 5 signs you may be low in Vitamin B12.

 It's important to note that if you are unable to meet the requirements through fortified foods, you will need to add a Vitamin B12 supplement to your regime.